Liu Bocheng: Chinese Civil War

 Although many expressed their concerns, Mao would not change his mind.
 During the expedition, they faced elite KMT armies.
 Liu launched the Southwestern Shandong Campaign defeating over nine brigades of KMT troops.
 Under this plot and cover, Liu's army promptly moved south and went into the Dabie Mountain areas.
-Liu's armies suffered great losses; half of the troops were wiped out and all of their heavy artilleries were lost, which greatly weakened their military abilities in later campaigns.
+Liu's armies suffered great losses; half of the troops were wiped out and all of their heavy artillery was lost, which greatly weakened their military abilities in later campaigns.
 Liu and Deng's troops survived further rounds of attack.
 Far away from the power base, with few support armies and supplies, Liu led self-sufficient soldiers and broke rounds of heavy blockade, while boosting his strength back to the original 100,000.
 Mao and his associates were very impressed by Liu's achievement and it was only then did they begin to maintain that the direct threat to Nanjing and Wuhan was a great achievement; a knife into the heart of KMT governance.
 Liu's success indeed forced the nationalists to redeploy nearly two dozen brigades against him, disrupting Chiang Kai-shek's original plan, thus relieved nationalist pressure on other CCP forces.
 Mao's gamble had paid off with Liu's clever military strategies.

-Liu's success did not end there, he carried out to expand his initial victories over the nationalists by carrying out several campaigns with armies led by Chen Yi and Su Yu, another army led by Chen Geng, to annihilate a great number of KMT troops led by two prominent generals, Chen Cheng and Bai Chongxi.
+Liu's success did not end there, he carried out to expand his initial victories over the nationalists by carrying out several campaigns with armies led by Chen Yi and Su Yu, and another army led by Chen Geng, to annihilate a great number of KMT troops led by two prominent generals, Chen Cheng and Bai Chongxi.
 After ten months of hard work, Liu and Deng had significantly enlarged the area of central plain area occupied by the CCP, and forced the KMT armies into strategic defense, as Chiang no longer had enough troops for attack.
 In Nov 1948, Liu, Deng, Chen, Su and Tan Zhenlin together formed the Military Committee to command the massive Huai Hai Campaign, which was carried out by CCP troops in East China and the central plain to fight against the KMT main forces in Xuzhou and Anhui.
 In this decisive battle, more than 500,000 KMT soldiers were annihilated; among the POWs was General Du Yuming, Chiang's most distinguished protégé.

 In April 1949, after illusive peace talks between the CCP and the KMT were broken, Liu led his armies across the Yangtze River and conquered huge areas of Anhui, Zhejiang, Jiangxi and Fujian, taking over Nanjing, the capital of the KMT.
 Liu was appointed mayor of Nanjing for a short while.
 With assistance from He Long, Liu and Deng launched new campaigns to conquer vast areas in Southwestern China, by using long distance bypass and siege strategies.
 Among the areas conquered were his and Deng's own hometowns, Sichuan, Guizhou, Yunnan and Xikang.